 132:53:27 Mitchell: Let me pull awhile, Al. (Pause) You're having all the fun!

-[The Flight Surgeon reports that, while they are moving, their heart rates are about 120 beats per minute.]132:53:37 Shepard: Well, we still have a little way to go.
+[The Flight Surgeon reports that, while they are moving, their heart rates are about 120 beats per minute.
+Figure 10-5 in the Apollo 14 Mission Report shows representations of the crew's heart rates during EVA-2.]132:53:37 Shepard: Well, we still have a little way to go.

 132:53:38 Mitchell: Yes.
 We sure do.
 Putting the map away.

 132:53:46 Mitchell: I'm just putting the map away.

 [They may be switching positions here, with Ed taking a turn pulling the MET.]132:54:09 Mitchell: Okay.
 (Pause) Fredo, you back with us?
 (Pause)